Grouped Discrete Representation for Object-Centric Learning: Proposed Method

 \subsection{Preliminary: Discrete Representation}

-Both Transformer-based OCL classics and Diffusion-based state-of-the-arts learn to extract object-level features, i.e., \textit{slots}, from images or videos, by reconstructing the input in the form of VAE discrete representation.
+Both Transformer-based and Diffusion-based methods learn to aggregate pixels into \textit{slots} by reconstructing the input as its VAE discrete representation.

-\textit{Transformer-based} architecture is drawn in Fig.~\ref{fig:preliminary} first row left.
-Input image or video frame $\bm{I}$ is encoded by a primary encoder and aggregated by SlotAttention \cite{locatello2020slotattent} into slots $\bm{S}$ under queries $\bm{Q}$, with objects (and the background) segmentation masks $\bm{M}$ as byproducts.
-Meanwhile, a pretrained VAE model represents $\bm{I}$ as discrete representation $\bm{X}$ and the corresponding code indexes $\bm{X}_\mathrm{i}$.
-Afterwards, with a Transformer decoder, $\bm{S}$ is challenged to reconstruct $\bm{X}_\mathrm{i}$ as classification guided by causally masked $\bm{X}$.
-For videos, current slots $\bm{S}$ is transformed by a Transformer encoder block into queries for the next frame.
+\textit{Transformer-based} architecture is depicted in Fig.~\ref{fig:preliminary} first row left.
+The input image or video frame $\bm{I}$ is encoded by a primary encoder and aggregated by SlotAttention \cite{locatello2020slotattent} into slots $\bm{S}$ under queries $\bm{Q}$, with object (and background) segmentation masks $\bm{M}$ as byproducts.
+Meanwhile, pretrained VAE represents $\bm{I}$ as discrete representation $\bm{X}$ and the corresponding code indexes $\bm{X}_\mathrm{i}$.
+Subsequently, using a Transformer decoder, $\bm{S}$ is tasked with reconstructing $\bm{X}_\mathrm{i}$ as classification, guided by causal-masked $\bm{X}$.
+For videos, current slots $\bm{S}$ are transformed by a Transformer encoder block into queries for the next frame.

-Specifically, discrete representation for Transformer-based OCL is obtained as in Fig.~\ref{fig:preliminary} second row left: \begin{itemize} \item predefine a codebook $\bm{C}$ holding $n$ $c$-dimensional learnable codes as template features; \item transform input $\bm{I}$ with a dVAE encoder into continuous intermediate representation $\bm{Z}$; \item sample $\bm{Z}$ via Gumbel softmax, then yield one-hot indexes $\bm{X}_\mathrm{i}$ and soft sampling $\bm{Z}_\mathrm{s}$ for dVAE decoding; \item index template features from $\bm{C}$ by $\bm{X}_\mathrm{i}$ and compose the discrete representation $\bm{X}$ to guide OCL training. \end{itemize}
+Specifically, discrete representations for Transformer-based OCL are obtained as shown in Fig.~\ref{fig:preliminary} second row left: \begin{itemize} \item Predefine a codebook $\bm{C}$ containing $n$ $c$-dimensional learnable codes as template features; \item Transform input $\bm{I}$ with a dVAE encoder into continuous intermediate representation $\bm{Z}$; \item Sample $\bm{Z}$ via Gumbel softmax, yielding one-hot indexes $\bm{X}_\mathrm{i}$ and soft sampling $\bm{Z}_\mathrm{s}$ for dVAE decoding; \item Select template features from $\bm{C}$ by $\bm{X}_\mathrm{i}$ and compose the discrete representation $\bm{X}$ to guide OCL training. \end{itemize}

 \textit{Diffusion-based} architecture is drawn in Fig.~\ref{fig:preliminary} first row right.
-The only difference is that with a conditional Diffusion model decoder, $\bm{S}$ is challenged to reconstruct Gaussian noise $\bm{N}$ being added to $\bm{X}$ as regression.
+The key difference is that, with a conditional Diffusion model decoder, $\bm{S}$ is tasked with reconstructing Gaussian noise $\bm{N}$ added to $\bm{X}$ as regression.